 Spit Take: Jeff has one when Clarence reveals he has a new girlfriend in "Clarence Gets a Girlfriend".

 Suck E. Cheese's: The Pizza Swamp fits this trope to a tee.
-It's complete with "Big Betty", "The Money Broom" and a game where you swat seals with a giant mallet.
+It's complete with "Big Betty" (That creepy basketball game where you throw the ball into a "breathing" puppet-like target), "The Money Broom" (The old "Shoot-a-coin-into-the-pile-and-see-what-falls-out" game) and a game where you swat seals with a giant mallet.
 It's basically a carbon copy of the real place....
 But it's not!.

 Surprise Creepy: "Rise and Shine" has Clarence encounter a mountain lion in his backyard.